FIWARE/tutorials.NGSI-LD/docs/big-data-spark.md

 -   The `NGSILD-Tenant` header is used to filter the subscription to only listen to measurements from the attached IoT Sensors, since they had been provisioned using these settings

--   The notification `uri` must match the one our Flink program is listening to.
+-   The notification `uri` must match the one our Spark program is listening to.

 -   The `throttling` value defines the rate that changes are sampled.